 A SUBSCRIPTION BOX OF TREATS

 There are a number of subscription boxes for teens, but what if you don’t want to commit to a whole year?
 BOXD was put together by a mum who realised that no one had created a box of bespoke treats for teens, and decided to change that.
 The box we were gifted came for our daughter’s birthday, but a closer look at the website showed me that there’s just as much there for boys as there is for girls.
-That gets a massive thumbs up from me, as I always find it’s more difficult to find Christmas presents for my 13 year old boy than it is for my daughter.
+That gets a massive thumbs up from me, as I always find it’s more difficult to find Christmas presents for my teenage son than it is for my daughter.
 Everything on BOXD has been approved by a focus group of teens, so you can be confident they’ll be pleased with their haul.
 From £41.00.